apnoorex/STARK_ML/README.md

 It is designed to partially mimic the functionality of Sci-Kit Learn ML library and uses some of its function names and parameter names.

+The complete documentation can be found at https://starkml.webflow.io/

 References:
 -----------